pingcap/docs/system-variables.md

     * Integer greater than 0: the Fine Grained Shuffle feature is enabled.
 The window function pushed down to TiFlash is executed in multiple threads.
 The concurrency level is: min(`tiflash_fine_grained_shuffle_stream_count`, the number of physical threads on TiFlash nodes).
 - Theoretically, the performance of the window function increases linearly with this value.
 However, if the value exceeds the actual number of physical threads, it instead leads to performance degradation.

-### tiflash_replica_read
+### tiflash_replica_read <span class="version-mark">New in v7.3.0</span>

+> **Note:**
+>
+> This TiDB variable is not applicable to TiDB Cloud.

 - Scope: SESSION | GLOBAL
 - Persists to cluster: Yes
 - Type: Enumeration
-- Default value: "all_replicas"
+- Default value: `all_replicas`
-- Value options: "all_replicas", "closest_adaptive", "closest_replicas"
+- Value options: `all_replicas`, `closest_adaptive`, or `closest_replicas`
 - This variable is used to set the strategy for selecting TiFlash replicas when a query requires the TiFlash engine.
-  - "all_replicas" means using all available TiFlash replicas for analytical computing.
+  - `all_replicas` means using all available TiFlash replicas for analytical computing.
-  - "closest_adaptive" means preferring to use TiFlash replicas in the same zone as the entry TiDB for analytical computing.
-If not all TiFlash data can be accessed, the query will involve TiFlash replicas from different zones along with their corresponding TiFlash nodes.
+  - `closest_adaptive` means preferring to use TiFlash replicas in the same zone as the TiDB node initiating the query.
+If replicas in this zone do not contain all the required data, the query will involve TiFlash replicas from other zones along with their corresponding TiFlash nodes.
-  - "closest_replicas" means using only TiFlash replicas in the same zone as the entry TiDB.
-If not all TiFlash data can be accessed, the query will result in an error.
+  - `closest_replicas` means using only TiFlash replicas in the same zone as the TiDB node initiating the query.
+If replicas in this zone do not contain all the required data, the query will return an error.

-- Special cases
+> **Note:**
+>
-  - If TiDB nodes do not have zone attributes set and the tiflash_replica_read policy is not "all_replicas", the tiflash_replica_read policy will be ignored, and all TiFlash replicas will be used in the TiFlash query.
-A warning message will be displayed: "The variable tiflash_replica_read is ignored."
+  - If TiDB nodes do not have [zone attributes](/schedule-replicas-by-topology-labels.md#optional-configure-labels-for-tidb) configured and `tiflash_replica_read policy` is not `all_replicas`, TiFlash ignores the replica selection strategy, uses all TiFlash replicas for TiFlash queries, and returns the `The variable tiflash_replica_read is ignored.` warning.
-  - If TiFlash nodes do not have zone attributes set, they will be treated as nodes not belonging to any zone.
+  - If TiFlash nodes do not have [zone attributes](/schedule-replicas-by-topology-labels.md#configure-labels-for-tikv-and-tiflash) configured, they are treated as nodes not belonging to any zone.

 ### time_zone